zenlyticgreg/zenlytic-docs-gitbook/start_here.md

 If you want to learn more about how to use the user interface and the different capabilities it has, check out the [documentation on the user interface](../3_zenlytic_ui/1_using_zenlytic.md)!

 If you want to learn about data modeling and how to define your metrics check out the [documentation on the data model](../5_data_modeling/1_data_modeling.md)

-If you'd like to learn about how to get everything set up for defining those metric definitions look at the [documentation on your metric development environment](../7_development_environment/1_development_environment.md)

 As always, feel free to reach out to your Zenlytic contact if you have questions that aren't answered in the documentation!